tushartushar/taksidiotis/guide.md

 ## Islands

 In case you have enough time for holidays, a great choice for you is to visit Chania, Crete.
 A city that combines wonderful nightlife as well as landscapes and well-known beaches. [click to visit website](https://www.discovergreece.com/el/greek-islands/crete/chania)
-Another great city of Crete is Heraklion in which you can visit a lot of well-known sightsees such as Knossos, Koules and Fountain Morozini.

 ## Extreme sports